Praz314159/Ideological-Population-Dynamics/README.md

    configuration of the organization towards a uniform distribution.
 The key questions here are:

    **Hiring Assumptions**:
-        1. The leader can't distinguish between zealots and non-zealots.
-This means that if in SR mode, the leader is as likely to hire a non-zealot and zealot of the same worldview.
+        * The leader can't distinguish between zealots and non-zealots.
+This means that if in SR mode, the leader is as likely to hire a non-zealot and zealot of the same worldview
-	2.
+	* Either the leader knows the worldview and tolerance to opposition (see below) of every candidate he interviews or each candidate has full knowledge of the state of the organization.
-        3. The hiring pool is pre-filtered for competence.
+        * The hiring pool is pre-filtered for competence.
-        4. Hiring only takes place when someone has resigned or been fired.
+        * Hiring only takes place when someone has resigned or been fired.
 Thus the size of the organization stays constant.

 3. Individuals change their mind through speaker-listener interactions.
 This is how the model is evolved.